What Is Personal Branding: 4 Ways To Leverage It To Become A Remarkable Leader

 Strong personal brands will help you stand out from competitors.
 When your brand aligns with all aspects of you, the individual, trust will form between you and your potential clients.
 The common purpose behind this type of brand is to find and connect to your target audience.

 When you bridge the gap between you and the people you hope to reach, the potential for reach, income, and impact go up.
-That said, it’s essential to look at a great example of how to do so.
+That said, it’s essential to look at a great example of how to do so in order to have a concrete example of personal branding tips.

 What Is A Personal Brand Example?

 Note that Maxwell’s books focus on his brand.
+For instance, let’s say you asked, What is personal branding for John Maxwell, and how does his writing reiterate his brand?
 He writes in genres that reflect his image and bring value to it.
-John Maxwell is a great example of a personal brand because his business is all-inclusive:
+John Maxwell is an excellent example of how to promote yourself through personal brand marketing because his business is all-inclusive:

 - His website reflects his core brand values